jeffkamo/jsdom-use-case/README.md

 This respository is meant to demonstrate the use case that my organization uses JSDOM for one of its projects.

-Specifically, our project is an SDK library that includes a set of tools streamline creating server-side rendered a JavaScript applications.
+Specifically, our project is an SDK library that includes a set of tools that streamline creating server-side rendered a JavaScript applications.

 # Architecture